 Notes: The sample includes only the boys randomly assigned to the camps.
-The outcomes for columns 1 to 4 cover all four questions from the daily question cards answered by all campers.
+The outcomes for Columns 1 to 4 cover all four questions from the daily question cards answered by all campers.
 The survey questions for each column are: (1) Which picture best describes your relationship with the other boys at the camp today?
-0 = self and other-campers circles apart to 4 = self and other-campers circles fully overlapping, (2) Which picture best describes your emotions at the camp today?
+0 = self and other-campers circles fully overlapping, (2) Which picture best describes your emotions at the camp today?
 0 = very sad emoji to 4 = very happy emoji, (3) How bored or excited did you feel during the camp today?
 1 = very bored to 10 = very excited, and (4) How many of your teammates do you consider to be close friends?
 (0 to 9).
-All outcomes are z-scores (centered and standardized using the variables' regular-camp-group means and standard deviations), and the index in column 5 is the unweighted average of the z-scores in columns 1 to 4.
-We regress each outcome on ritual camp $\times$ week indicators, the week indicator itself, and randomization strata interacted with the week indicator.
-Standard errors clustered by participant are in parentheses. \p<0.1; \\p<0.05; \\\p<0.01.
+All outcomes are z-scores (centred and standardized using the variables' regular-camp-group means and standard deviations), and the index in Column 5 is the unweighted average of the z-scores in Columns 1 to 4.
+We regress each outcome on ritual camp × week indicators, the week indicator itself, and randomization strata interacted with the week indicator.
+Standard errors clustered by participant are in parentheses. \ p < 0.1; \\ p < 0.05; \\\ p < 0.01.